ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

 16. LDA is a "bag-of-words" model, which means that the order of words does not matter

+17. A **"vanishing gradient"** results from multiplying together many small derivates of the sigmoid activation function in multiple layers.
+ReLU does not have a small derivative, and avoids this problem.

+18. **Transfer learning** generally involves using an existing model, or adding additional layers on top of one.
+Retraining the whole thing isn't transfer learning, and incremental training isn't something Rekognition supports

+19. A learning rate that is too large may overshoot the true minima, while a learning rate that is too small will slow down convergence.

+20. **Music** is fundamentally a <u>time-series</u> problem, which **RNN's** (recurrent neural networks) are best suited for.
+You might see the term **LSTM** used as well, which is a specific kind of RNN.

 #  ML Implementation and Operation